Cambourne - Coton - Cambridge Busway

 Their preferred option is to construct a new road for buses through the countryside.
-From Cambourne it would run either alongside, or on, St Neots Road and then east of Hardwick village it would go across the countryside on the side of Madingley hill close to Coton village, through a traditional orchard and other wildlife habitats and over the M11 on a new bridge before going through the University West Cambridge Site, and then across countryside again (known as the West Fields) and along what is currently a farm track beside the Cambridge University Rugby Club to reach Grange Road, on the edge of Cambridge.
-Details of the scheme can be found on the GCP website.
+From Cambourne it would run either alongside, or on, St Neots Road and then east of Hardwick village it would go across the countryside on the side of Madingley hill close to Coton village, through a traditional orchard and other wildlife habitats and over the M11 on a new bridge before going through the University West Cambridge Site, and then across countryside again (known as the West Fields) and along what is currently a farm track beside the rugby club to reach Grange Road, on the edge of Cambridge.

-We estimate that 1 mile of wildlife habitat would be destroyed; this is trees, meadow, scrub, orchard and hedges, not arable farmland.
+We estimate that 1/2 mile of wildlife habitat would be destroyed; this is trees, meadow, scrub, orchard and hedges, not arable farmland.

 A new East-West Railway connecting Cambridge to Bedford is also being progressed and will be routed via Cambourne.
 The railway would provide the mass transport system for the west of Cambridge which many people have been arguing is needed.

 We are campaigning for this alternative scheme (an in-bound bus lane) to be compared against the GCPs proposal to build a new road through the countryside.
-Over 15,000 people have signed our petition asking for this.
+Over 23,000 people have signed our petition asking for this.
 Click here to add your name.

 It is also worth considering that: